langlk/substitution-ciphers/README.md

 ## Support and contact details

-_If you run into any issues or have questions, ideas or concerns please contact Kelsey Langlois, Linda Luu, Rafael Furry, Debbie Michel.
+_If you run into any issues or have questions, ideas or concerns please contact Kelsey Langlois, Linda Luu, Rafael Furry, or Debbie Michel.
 You are welcome to fork this repository and contribute to the code._

 ## Technologies Used